 Operation Moses was also a mission that had to be done in secret.
 The Sudanese government did not want their neighbors or allies to know that they were working with the Israeli government to assist in rescuing these Jews.
 The mission was one of joy, coming home as well as to a vibrant society, unlike the atmosphere of a long-lasting civil war.
 Though, on the way to Israel, it is estimated that as many as 4,000 Ethiopian Jews passed away.

 On Friday, January 5, 1985, President Shimon Peres held a press conference where he confirmed that the State of Israel had been airlifting Ethiopian Jews from Sudan and bringing them home to the Land of Israel.
 Once the news had reached the Arab states, Sudan immediately canceled cooperation on the airlift.

 In 1991, the State of Israel attempted to bring in more Ethiopian Jews, this time the ones from Ethiopia.
 The Israeli government as well as the Israel Defense Forces, brought over 14,000 Ethiopian Jews in less than 36 hours.
 The mission was given the name “Operation Solomon.”

-The Friends of Zion Museum honors Operation Moses and the following operations that helped save the Jewish people in critical times and allow them to return to the Land of Israel.
+The Friends of Zion Museum in jerusalem honors Operation Moses and the following operations that helped save the Jewish people in critical times and allow them to return to the Land of Israel.